Alonso-del-Arte/blackjack/CONTRIBUTING.md

 I also need help from experienced blackjack players with [the game rules document](GameRules.md) and [the game variants document](Variants.md), verifying that they are as correct as we can make them.
+If you have played a blackjack variant, I'd appreciate your proofreading the existing section on that variant, or starting a section on that variant if it doesn't already exist.

 ## Guidelines for programming track contributors